 Lives / works between Brooklyn and Mae Wang, Thailand

-As a guiding principle for my research, I am interested in Judith Butler’s concept of “grievability” from her work Frames of War.
-The text explores how (and whose) bodies become “ungrievable” in dominant power structures.
-I am particularly interested in the role of ideology, consumerism and privilege to distract certain communities from violences which are deeply felt by others.
+My practice is deeply research-based, exploring forgotten or intentionally obfuscated histories.
+Judith Butler’s concept of “grievability” from her work “Frames of War” is a guiding principle for this research.
+The text explores whose bodies become “ungrieveable” in dominant power structures.
+I am particularly interested in how ideology and consumerism distract certain communities from violences which are deeply felt by others.